-In order to share your species occurrence records with the NBN Atlas we need two files:
+To share your species occurrence records via a data resource on the NBN Atlas we require two files:

 1. the metadata for your dataset